 It is this that leads to an eventual desensitisation to violence.

-Don’t blame video games for the nation of overweight, aggressive children that we allegedly have, look closer to home.
+Don’t blame video games, violent or otherwise for the nation of overweight, aggressive children that we allegedly have, look closer to home.
 Good parenting and difficult conversations are the only things that are required.